fatfingers23/esquema/README.md

 # esquema

-Rust tool for interacting with custom ATProto Lexicons.
+Rust tools for interacting with custom ATProto Lexicons.
 This is a direct fork of [atrium-codegen](https://github.com/sugyan/atrium/tree/main/lexicon/atrium-codegen), any code generation and parsing of the JSON Lexicon records are thanks to that project and their efforts.

 The main goal of this project is to allow you to have strong types for your custom Lexicon records and be able to validate them.